Updated: April 2026

 What should GTA buyers know before searching in the Niagara Region?

 Three things matter most.
 First, widen your search filters because Niagara inventory is thinner and less uniform than the GTA.
 Second, evaluate neighbourhoods in person before narrowing your search because micro-market differences are significant and not visible in listing data.
 Third, assess the commute honestly before committing to a location.
+Drive it at actual commute times.

 How does offer strategy differ between the GTA and Niagara?